Is Push/Pull/Legs a good split?

 How much does a PPL split help gains?

 When it comes to your weight training, whether you are looking to be a powerlifter or bodybuilder, there are many different workout programs to follow.
-There are plenty of workout splits to follow, such as the upper lower split, or Arnold Split.
-One of the most popular splits that people will follow, regardless of how far along they are in their lifting career, is a push/pull/legs format, but, is it a good workout routine to follow?
+There are plenty of workout splits to follow, such as the upper lower split, or the Arnold Split (named after Arnold Schwarzenegger).
+One of the most popular splits that people will follow, regardless of how far along they are in their lifting career, is a push/pull/legs format, also known as the PPL split.
+But, is it a good workout routine to follow?
+Sure, it is simple and pretty beneficial for time, but there is always the question of if it is effective for building muscle and strength, and really helping you to further your progress.

 Let’s dive into what the push/pull/legs routine is, how beneficial it is, and where to find a good program.